Kuber144/CPInsights/ARCHITECTURE.md

-# CodeSage — System Architecture
+# CPInsights — System Architecture

 ## 1. Overview
-**CodeSage** is an AI-driven code analysis platform built specifically for competitive programming.
+**CPInsights** is an AI-driven code analysis platform built specifically for competitive programming.
 It analyzes submissions from Codeforces and LeetCode, performs algorithmic pattern detection using AST parsing and vector embeddings, and provides detailed explanations, complexity analysis, and optimization suggestions using large language models.

 The system combines static code analysis, semantic search, and LLM reasoning to deliver insights that help competitive programmers understand their solutions, identify weaknesses, and improve their problem-solving skills.